A Catalyst for Building Community.

 The UC Invest Response

-With support from a UC Invest backed grant, Broadview was able to respond intentionally rather than reactively.
-The grant enabled the creation of a dedicated intercultural ministry role, initially funded at 0.3 FTE, providing practical capacity at a crucial time in the church’s life.
+With support from a UC Invest grant, Broadview UC was able to respond intentionally rather than reactively.
+The grant facilitated the creation of a dedicated intercultural ministry role, initially funded at 0.3 FTE, offering practical support for inclusive worship, cross-cultural communication, multicultural gatherings, and the nurturing of new leaders from diverse backgrounds.

 The Impact